department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/request-access-to-tools.md

 * File an issue in [va.gov-team repo](https://github.com/department-of-veterans-affairs/va.gov-team).
 * Use the issue template `Environment Access Request Template`
   * Follow the template instructions
+    * Provide the name of your Contracting Officer's Representative (COR)
     * Provide your name, role and company
     * Paste the public portion of your ssh key.
 The template has an example.
     * Grant AWS Console Access?
 Yes or No.